Jazz’s Will Hardy Discusses Ace Bailey

-Ace Bailey emerged as one of the more polarizing players at the top of the 2025 draft.
-After a shortened Summer League, Jazz head coach Will Hardy opened up on his impressions of Bailey and what he’ll be looking for this season from the potential-filled wing.
+Ace Bailey emerged as one of the more polarizing players during the 2025 pre-draft process due to his camp’s decision not to have him work out for interested teams.
+After a shortened Summer League, Jazz head coach Will Hardy opened up on his impressions of Bailey and what he’ll be looking for this season from one of the highest-upside players in this year’s draft class.

 For Ace, first and foremost, it’s going to be about building a routine.
 The NBA is a lot,” Hardy said, as reported by Andy Larson of the Salt Lake Tribune.
 “The number of appearances is far more than he used to.
 That’s practice, shootaround, games, but it’s going to be about sort of him finding his routine, because I think the routine saves you during the season, you don’t have to think that much.”